 Introduction to the Circular Economywith Josie Warden

-Josie Warden from the Royal Society for the encouragement of Arts, Manufactures and Commerce joins us to introduce the principles of the circular economy and why, as designers, we should be engaging with its values.
+This is a 33 minute Lesson from Josie Warden, Head of Regenerative Design at the Royal Society for Arts, Manufactures and Commerce.
+Josies introduces the principles of the circular economy and why, as designers, we should be engaging with its values.

 Conscious Consumption with Oxfam, The Better Brand Consultant and Offset Warehousewith Charlie Bradley Ross